Encumbrance Certificate (EC): Full Guide

 1. What is an Encumbrance certificate (EC)?

-An EC is a formal document indicating whether a property is encumbered by any liability of a legal/financial nature (like mortgage, loan, litigation, or transfer).
+An EC is a formal document indicating whether a property is encumbered by any liability of a legal/financial nature (like a mortgage, loan, litigation, or transfer).
 It is issued by the Sub-Registrar Office (SRO) of the concerned state.

 2. Why is EC important?